Heroism and strength course through the East Javan metropolis’ veins like lifeblood. But from which wellspring did this mentality originate?

 With his Mongol allies exhausted by the fighting, Wijaya struck with rapier-like swiftness.
 He turned on the Mongols and drove them away to China.
 The ensuing vacuum gave him the power, space and freedom to form the Majapahit Kingdom, with a reach that extended far beyond the archipelago.

 And thus did the prophecy of the shark and the crocodile come to pass.
 Only this time, the reptile overcame the fish and became the dominant force.
-Come the Second World, this never-back-down attitude served the populace well, especially in light of the proclamations of the seer-king Jayabaya.
+Come the Second World War, this never-back-down attitude served the populace well, especially in light of the proclamations of the seer-king Jayabaya.

 Much like Nostradamus, Jayabaya prophesied many scenarios.
 Some were so vague as to appear nonsensical.
 But others resounded with unerring accuracy.
 Jayabaya foresaw the arrival of Dutch colonists in the sixteenth century, and his power of divination extended a further 400 years: the arrival of Japanese forces on Java in 1945.
 These invaders, Jayabaya wrote, would occupy the land for the lifetime of a corn-stalk.

 However, even the short-lived corn-stalks can bear witness to many violent acts.
 Jayabaya foretold a great clash between the Javanese and the occupiers.
-Although the Japanese fell, the British replaced them as occupiers.
-They sought to place Indonesia under NCIA rule.
+Although the Japanese fell, the British replaced them, seeking to place Indonesia under NCIA rule.
 This hostile period led to the Battle of Surabaya from 28 to 30 October 1945.
 The participants: the Suroboyo youth and the British.

 Events escalated.
 At first, the Javanese overcame the unsuspecting occupiers, and the authorities brokered a ceasefire.
 The three-day conflict had ended.
 But the death of a British official sparked further antagonism and an ultimatum.
 The residents of Surabaya would have to surrender their weapons by 9 November or face the consequences.